smartcontractkit/documentation/.astro/src/pages/getting-started/intermediates-tutorial.md

 The [previous guide](/getting-started/consuming-data-feeds/) explained how to consume Chainlink Data Feeds, which consist of reference data posted on-chain by oracles.
 This data is stored in a contract and can be referenced by consumers until the oracle updates the data again.

 Randomness, on the other hand, cannot be reference data.
 If the result of randomness is stored on-chain, any actor could retrieve the value and predict the outcome.
 Instead, randomness must be requested from an oracle, which generates a number and a cryptographic proof.
 Then, the oracle returns that result to the contract that requested it.
-This sequence is known as the **[Request and Receive cycle](./architecture-request-model/)**.
+This sequence is known as the **[Request and Receive cycle](/architecture-overview/architecture-request-model/)**.

 ## What is the payment process for generating a random number?

 VRF requests receive funding from subscription accounts.
 The [Subscription Manager](https://vrf.chain.link) lets you create an account and pre-pay for VRF requests, so that funding of all your application requests are managed in a single location.
-To learn more about VRF requests funding, see [Subscriptions](/vrf/v2/introduction/#subscriptions), [Subscription billing](/vrf/v2/introduction/#subscription-billing).
+To learn more about VRF requests funding, see [Subscriptions limits](/vrf/v2/subscription#subscription-limits).

 ## How can I use Chainlink VRF?

-To see a basic implementation of Chainlink VRF, see [Get a Random Number](/vrf/v2/examples/get-a-random-number/).
+To see a basic implementation of Chainlink VRF, see [Get a Random Number](/vrf/v2/subscription/examples/get-a-random-number/).
 In this section, you will create an application that uses Chainlink VRF to generate randomness.
 The contract used in this application will have a [_Game of Thrones_](https://en.wikipedia.org/wiki/Game_of_Thrones) theme.

 The contract will request randomness from Chainlink VRF.
 The result of the randomness will transform into a number between 1 and 20, mimicking the rolling of a 20 sided die.
 Each number represents a _Game of Thrones_ house.
 If the dice land on the value 1, the user is assigned house Targaryan, 2 for Lannister, and so on.
 A full list of houses can be found [here](https://gameofthrones.fandom.com/wiki/Great_House).